shubodaya/researchwork/README.md

 - **IoT-Based Accident Detection System**
   Research on real-time crash detection and emergency alert systems to improve road safety and emergency response times.

-Each research topic is documented in its respective folder with supporting PDFs and summaries.
-These works were completed as part of academic coursework and my undergraduate project.
+Each research topic is documented in its respective PDFs with summaries.
+These works were completed as part of my academic coursework during both undergraduate and postgraduate studies, including my final year project.

 Feel free to explore the documents for detailed insights.